ohbster/Invisman/README.md

 - To clear database and reinitialize:
 ./invisman.sh -DI

-- Dependencies: python 3.8+, sqlalchemy, flask, tabulator
+- Dependencies: python 3.8+, sqlalchemy, flask
 - Purpose: manage inventory for multiple stores in one dashboard.
 - Goal: Manage inventory from multiple stores (physical and online) Manage orders, shipping, replenishing inventory